IBMDevConnect/cloudpakforappsbadge/lab-source-to-image/README.md

 ## Pre-requisite 3.
 Get Access to OpenShift on the IBM Cloud

+NOTE: In case you have been provided a cluster link from the Developer Advocate for your session.
+Then you may skip this step mentioned in this lab and kindly follow steps mentioned during the session to get access to your specific cluster on the IBM Cloud.

 ### a.
 Open the OpenShift console.

 1. Go back to the IBM Cloud Dashboard (https://cloud.ibm.com).